OnyedikaBenjamin/loan-management-api/README.md

   - Custom exceptions for domain-specific errors.

 #### 5. **Database Choice**
-- **Reason**: PostgreSQL was chosen for its robust features and open-source nature.
+- **Reason**: MySql was chosen for its robust features and open-source nature.
 - **Trade-offs**:
   - While PostgreSQL is highly reliable, it might introduce a learning curve for developers unfamiliar with it.